-The process of image acquisition begins by placing the patient in the scanner, which contains coils that produce an extremely strong magnetic field.
-In the magnetic field, protons line up like tiny bar magnets, either in the direction of the magnetic field or in the opposite direction.1 There is a slight difference between the number of protons lining up parallel with the magnetic field and the number lining up in the opposite direction.
+The process of image acquisition begins by placing the patient in a scanner with an extremely strong magnetic field.
+In the magnetic field, protons line up like tiny bar magnets, either in the direction of the magnetic field or in the opposite direction.
+There is a slight difference between the number of protons lining up parallel with the magnetic field and the number lining up in the opposite direction.
 This difference gives rise to net magnetization, parallel with the external magnetic field, referred to as longitudinal magnetization.

 Altering the Alignment of Protons

-A pulse of radiofrequency (RF) waves is applied at right angles to the longitudinal magnetization.
-This pulse alters the alignment of the protons to a transverse plane, and the energy absorbed in the process brings them to a higher energy state: transverse magnetization (Fig. 5-1).
+At regular intervals, pulses of radiofrequency (RF) waves are applied at right angles to the longitudinal magnetization.
+These pulses alter the alignment of the protons to a transverse plane, and the energy absorbed in the process brings them to a higher energy state (Fig. 5-1).

 Displacement and gradual realignment of protons.
-In this image, the protons are aligned with the main magnetic field (1) when a RF pulse is applied at right angles (2), resulting in an altered alignment of the protons.
-After the cessation of the RF pulse, the protons gradually return to alignment with the main magnetic field (3).
+In this image the protons are aligned with the main magnetic field (1) when a radiofrequency (RF) pulse is applied at right angles (2), resulting in an altered alignment of the protons (3).
+After the cessation of the radiofrequency pulse, the protons gradually return to alignment with the main magnetic field ...